 It is worth noting that infrastructure sharing is an established feature in electronic communications markets included through commercially driven agreements that are established without regulatory intervention.
-As covered in BEREC's Common position on infrastructure sharing,147 the current regulatory framework enables competent authorities, - in limited and respectively specific situations, to restrict or to impose infrastructure sharing.
+As covered in BEREC's Common position on infrastructure sharing, the current regulatory framework enables competent authorities, - in limited and respectively specific situations, to restrict or to impose infrastructure sharing.
 Various provisions allow for the restriction and imposition of passive or active infrastructure sharing obligations at the European level with the aim to contribute to achieving the objectives of the European regulatory framework on electronic communications.
 For fixed networks, infrastructure sharing is part of access regulation implemented by the European regulatory framework.
 The coordination of civil work is also a public policy and regulatory principle established in European law by the BCRD, which is currently being replaced by the GIA.
-In mobile networks, in addition to the general provisions allowing the imposition of infrastructure sharing obligations.
-It appears that the current European framework does not foresee the ability to formulate infrastructure sharing obligation.
+In mobile networks, in addition to the general provisions allowing the imposition of infrastructure sharing obligations in the exercise of rights of way, spectrum allocation procedures can include network-sharing obligations.
+It appears that the current European framework does not foresee the ability to formulate infrastructure sharing obligation for mobile networks, outside of spectrum allocation.